18F/18f.gsa.gov/_posts/2016-08-31-kanban-for-government.md

 tags:
 - how we work
 - culture change
 excerpt: "Some months ago, 18F started playing with kanban as a way to manage and improve our processes.
-For the 18F Agreements team, adopting kanban has caused a dramatica positive change in how they manage their work."
+For the 18F Agreements team, adopting kanban has caused a dramatic positive change in how they manage their work."
 description: "Some months ago, 18F started playing with kanban as a way to manage and improve our processes.
-For the 18F Agreements team, adopting kanban has caused a dramatica positive change in how they manage their work."
+For the 18F Agreements team, adopting kanban has caused a dramatic positive change in how they manage their work."
 image:
 ---